scholarcy/slate/source/includes/_highlights.md

     "Results": [
       "There was a big explosion",
       "But the crystals were pure",
-      "We identified a new compound",
+      "We identified a new compound"
     ],
     "Conclusion": [
       "We proved some important things and we summarise them here.",